Published: April 25, 2026 · Last reviewed: April 2026 · Reviewed by: Buildup Contracting Pre-Construction Team · Service area: Toronto & GTA

 Buildup runs a complimentary pre-lease site walk for restaurant operators in Toronto, Mississauga, Vaughan, Markham, Richmond Hill, Brampton, and Oakville.
 We walk the leased space with the term sheet open and call out the mechanical, structural, and code items that should be the landlord's cost — not yours — and the items the work letter quietly leaves to the tenant.
 That's the same workflow we follow on our pre-construction and permit coordination service, just earlier in the deal.
 You can also see the kinds of restaurant TI work we've coordinated across the GTA on our project experience page.

 The work letter (sometimes split into "landlord's work" and "tenant's work" schedules) lists what the landlord delivers to you on day one and what you pay for.
-This is where most restaurant operators silently lose $30k–$80k before the first invoice ever lands.
+This is where most restaurant operators absorb five-figure surprises in mechanical, structural, or work-letter scope they didn't know to negotiate.

 A landlord with a vanilla-shell unit on a strong corner will hand over very little.
 A landlord with a stale unit and a vacancy problem will deliver more, faster — if you ask.
 Either way, the goal of your contractor reading the work letter is to translate every line into a build-out dollar figure, then push the lines that should be landlord scope back to the landlord.